City identifies 2 officers, 1 paramedic killed in Burnsville, Minnesota; suspect also dead

 RELATED: Who were the officers and paramedic fatally shot in Burnsville?

-Evans said law enforcement "spent quite a bit of time negotiating with this individual," before the suspect is said to have opened fire on officers.
+Evans said law enforcement "spent quite a bit of time negotiating with this individual," and paramedics came in for backup at about 5 a.m.
+Minutes later, dispatch ordered everyone to stay back after the suspect opened fire.

 Burnsville city officials identified the victims as officers Paul Elmstrand and Matthew Ruge and firefighter/paramedic Adam Finseth.
 Sgt.
 Adam Medlicott with BPD was also shot but is expected to survive.